 4. Pack light

 When I moved abroad I only packed two suitcases.
-My whole life was encased in a zip up case that held up to 50 pounds of my stuff.
+My whole life was encased in a suitcase that held up to 50 pounds of my stuff.
 I thought, “wow, I am REALLY downsizing!”
 Looking back, I wish I would have just left the socks and sweaters behind, these can all be replaced.
 It’s truly freeing to get rid of your stuff and start fresh.
+After all, you really only need the essentials.

 If you’re planning to come back within a few years, store what you can’t part with.
 Purge the stuff that takes up room, chances are you can find it in a store or online for a small price.
 Get rid of your furniture, kitchen, clothes, and other items; I suggest hosting a garage sale to make some extra cash for when you do more.
 Check out my Ultimate Guide to Packing Like a Travel Blogger.